Skip to main content

 If the need for the animal is not apparent, a city employee may ask the handler/owner if the animal is required because of a disability and what task or service the animal has been trained to perform.
 They may not ask about the nature of or details about the disability.
 If the handler/owner is not able to verify that the animal is indeed a service animal, the animal and handler/owner may be asked to leave.

-Service animal handlers/owners who are accompanied by assistance animals must comply with all applicable City rules regarding noise, safety, disruption, and cleanliness.
-Handlers/owners are also responsible for the cost, care, and supervision of their assistance animals, including:
+Service animal handlers/owners who are accompanied by service animals must comply with all applicable City rules regarding noise, safety, disruption, and cleanliness.
+Handlers/owners are also responsible for the cost, care, and supervision of their service animals, including:

-The City will not require any surcharges or fees for assistance animals.
-However, a person with a disability may be charged for damage caused by an assistance animal to the same extent that the City would normally charge a person for damage they cause.
+The City will not require any surcharges or fees for service animals.
+However, a person with a disability may be charged for damage caused by a service animal to the same extent that the City would normally charge a person for damage they cause.

 Exceptions and Exclusions